OhadLibai/Applying-Statistics-Tools/README.md

-Repository incorporate Python libraries such as numpy, matplotlib, scipy and sklearn.
+Repository incorporate Python libraries such as numpy, matplotlib, pandas, scipy and sklearn.